About Koh Chang

 Location:

 300km south east of Bangkok.
 Easily accessible by road or plane, via Trat airport.
-Car ferries run 365 days/year with sailings every 45 – 60 minutes from koh Chang Ferry Pier and centrepoint Ferry Pier on the mainland.
+Car ferries run 365 days/year with sailings every 45 – 60 minutes from Ao Thammachat Ferry Pier and Centrepoint Ferry Pier on the mainland.

 Area: